kiehozero/data-representation-assignment/README.md

 ## Improvements

 - currently storing the team logo URL in the player DB.
 Setting up a star schema with team information will allow for more efficient storage of this data (storing it once for each 32 teams, rather than a team logo for all 2200 players)
+- at present there addAllPlayers function has to be run on an ad-hoc basis.
+A quick improvement here would be to implete a 'delete and insert' (get ref) process to perioducally recreate the table with the latest available data.
+If the script at preent is run, it will simply add the same values, and deleting all records and starting again creates a new set of primary keys
+- add goalies

 ## References